Skip to content

 • Do you want health insurance to reduce your tax bill only?

-Q2: What type of health insurance do you need?
+Q 2: What type of health insurance do you need?

-Q3: If you want Hospital Cover, what Hospital Cover tier do you need?
+Q 3: If you want Hospital Cover, what Hospital Cover tier do you need?

 You may want a higher level of cover because your health needs are increasing as you get older.

-Q4: If you want Extras Cover, what treatments do you need and are likely to use?
+Q 4: If you want Extras Cover, what treatments do you need and are likely to use?

 There is no point taking out Extras Cover if you are not going to use it.

-Q6: What is your budget?
+Q 6: What is your budget?

-Q7: Will you have to pay an excess if you make a claim on Hospital Cover?
+Q 7: Will you have to pay an excess if you make a claim on Hospital Cover?

-• How much is the excess
+• How much is the excess?

 • Will you be able to afford the excess if you make a claim?

-• What is the waiting period before you can make a claim for a particular Extras Cover treatment?
+Q 10: Check the waiting periods before you can make a claim for any policy you are considering.

-We compare every insurer and policy.
+We compare every insurer and every policy, with no commercial bias, and guarantee you the cheapest policy.

 advertisement